Practitioner Level • Applied Structuring

 What you will learn

-• Assess ESG risks and integrate sustainability factors into lending decisions and credit frameworks.
+• Integrate ESG risks into lending decisions and sustainability-aligned credit assessments.

 Professionals analysing sustainability finance data and ESG metrics